lud/cli_mate/README.md

 Options

-  -v --verbose     Output debug info about the command.
+  -v, --verbose   Output debug info about the command.
 Defaults to false.
       --help      Displays this help.
   ```

 ## Migration to version 0.7.0